-Near-zero emissions, natural gas vehicles are now available to move goods across the nation from our local ports.
+With the near-zero emissions, natural gas vehicles are now available to move goods across the nation from our local ports.
 It is expected that these vehicles will play an important role in providing much needed emissions reductions required for the South Coast Air Basin and California to reach federal air quality attainment standards.